rcarrata/rcarrata.github.io/_posts/2020-06-05-traffic-mirroring-in-service-mesh.md

 ## Overview

-When introducing new versions of a service, it is often desirable to shift a controlled percentage of user traffic to a newer version of the service in the process of phasing out the older version.
-This technique is called a canary deployment.
+Trying to enumerate all the possible combinations of test cases for testing services in non-production/test environments can be hard and dangerous.
+In some cases, you’ll find that all of the effort that goes into cataloging these use cases doesn’t match up to real production use cases.
+In an ideal scenario, we could use live production use cases and traffic to help illuminate all of the feature areas of the service under test that we might miss in more contrived testing environments.

-In this blog post we will analyse the Canary Deployments and how could be implemented in our Service Mesh.
+In this blog post we will analyse the Traffic Mirroring Deployments and how could be implemented in our Service Mesh.

 NOTE: this blog post is supported by the [istio-files repository](https://github.com/rcarrata/istio-files) located in my personal Github

-## 0. Prerequisites
+## Prerequisites

 * Openshift 4.x cluster (tested in a 4.3+ cluster)
 * Openshift Service Mesh Operators installed